Cheerleading Is Not a Sport

 Problems with Recognizing Cheerleading as a Sport

-However, recognizing drill teams, cheerleading and similar activities as a sport gets far more complicated than whether or not anyone thinks that cheerleaders are athletes.
-In fact, the debate is rarely about whether or not cheerleaders are athletes, but rather delves deeper into Title IX politics, and other issues.
+However, recognizing drill teams, cheerleading and similar activities as a sport gets far more complicated than whether anyone thinks that cheerleaders are athletes.
+In fact, the debate delves deeper into Title IX politics, and other issues.

 Safety Issues

-Not recognizing cheerleading as a bona fide sport means that there is no national governing agency that determines what type of safety training coaches need to have.
-In addition, at the college level, it means that cheerleaders don't have on site athletic trainers.
-Couple that with the fact that orthopedic experts say that many cheerleading injuries could have been prevented with proper safety precautions, and one could easily make the argument that, for the sake of the cheerleaders themselves, cheerleading deserves sport status.
+Not recognizing cheerleading as a bona fide sport means that there is no national governing agency, though the International Cheer Union (ICU) has been given provisional recognition, that determines what type of safety training coaches need to have.
+This also means that cheerleaders at the college level don't have on-site athletic trainers.
+Orthopedic experts say, after looking at the statistics, that many cheerleading injuries could be prevented with proper safety precautions.
+As a result, one could easily make the argument that, for the sake of the cheerleaders themselves, cheerleading deserves sport status.

 The Politics of Title IX

-For almost three decades, the Department of Education's Office of Civil Rights actually told schools not to include cheerleading as sport.
+For almost three decades, the Department of Education's Office of Civil Rights (OCR) actually told schools not to include cheerleading as a sport.
 Why?
 The OCR has the task of making sure that schools are not gender biased in their offerings.
 The sports offerings for schools need to be evenly distributed between girls and boys so that the school is not classified as gender biased.
 To even out the books, schools were told not to recognize cheerleading as a sport.
-In the last decade or so, schools have gotten around this by offering a spirit club that primarily cheers at games and a squad that attends competitions.
+Some schools have gotten around this by offering a both a spirit club and a cheerleading squad.
+The spirit club primarily cheers at games and the squad that attends competitions.

 Competition Eligibility

 Whether or not cheerleading is a real sport is a question that may never be settled.
-Although there are good reasons to consider it a sport and it certainly meets some of the accepted criteria of being a sport, there are many who will never consider it more than an after school club.
+Although there are good reasons to consider it a sport and it certainly meets some accepted criteria of being a sport, there are many who will never consider it more than an after-school club.
 One thing is certain; cheerleading is increasing in popularity so much that it might launch itself into sport status without having to try very hard.